19 Years of Excellence 99% Hiring Rate

 • <video>: Defines video or movie content.

-Q.10: What are some new input attribute in HTML5?
+Q.10: What are some new input attributes in HTML5?

-Ans: Some new input attribute in HTML5 are:
+Ans: Some new input attributes in HTML5 are:

 • autocomplete